 Attorney fees are an important consideration when looking for legal help.
 Let’s talk about that now.

-Lawyer offer to handle an L&I claim on a contingent basis when they believe in the case and the client.
-Contingent legal fees mean the lawyer only gets paid if they win.
+Lawyers offer to handle an L&I claim on a contingent basis only when they believe in the case and the client.
+At the Sharpe Law Firm, we only take cases we believe in.

-Attorney fees are a percentage of the money the attorney recovers for you.
-No recovery means no attorney fees.
-If you are offered a contingent fee agreement it will be in writing.
+Contingent legal fees mean that no recovery results in no attorney fees.
+If there is money for you then attorney fees are a percentage of the money the attorney recovers for you.
+If you are offered a contingent fee agreement it will be in writing, read it.
 No matter how much you trust your new lawyer be sure to carefully read any fee agreement put in front of you.
 Ask questions.
 Know what the deal is.
 It’s the smart thing to do.

 Case costs are different than attorney fees.
 Case costs are expenses incurred in the handling of your case.
 For example, an injury case needs medical records.
-We order the medical records, we review the records, and we use these records as part of your case; we do not charge for that.
+We order your medical records, we review the records, and we use these records as part of your case; we do not charge for that.
 The doctor however charges for a copy of the records, that charge is a case cost.
 The client is responsible to eventually pay this case cost.

 If you hire a lawyer, the fee agreement presented to you will provide the specifics about attorney fees and case costs.
 Read it with care.
 Ask questions.
 Know your rights.

 Referrals.
 Christopher Sharpe is the “of counsel” attorney at the Walthew Law Firm.
-He refers clients needing active L&I legal assistance to the partners and associates at the Walthew Law Firm.
+He often refers clients needing active L&I legal assistance to the partners and associates at the Walthew Law Firm.

 Call for information or a free strategy session – 206-343-1988